zats/zats.github.io/_drafts/2014-03-18-initialization-best-practices.markdown

 # Where to go from here

-Lovely post by folks from twitter about designated initializers https://blog.twitter.com/2014/how-to-objective-c-initializer-patterns
+* Lovely post by folks from twitter about designated initializers https://blog.twitter.com/2014/how-to-objective-c-initializer-patterns
+* An answer by bbum if it's ok to call just `[MyClass alloc]` instead of `[[MyClass alloc] init]` if your init doesn't do much http://stackoverflow.com/questions/22662810/if-i-do-nothing-in-init-is-it-the-same-as-just-calling-myclass-alloc/22699634#22699634